Stanley Jones

 Bio

-Stanley Jones was born in 1931 in Oak Park, Illinois.
-Soon after, his family moved to Massachusetts.
+Stanley Jones was born in 1931 in Oak Park, Illinois, and soon after his birth, his family moved to Massachusetts.
 In 1950, he was working in furniture sales as the Korean Conflict encroached.
-He chose to enlist in the army rather than be drafted.
-Jones tested well in mathematics and was sent to Fort Tilden for anti-aircraft training.
+He chose to enlist in the US Army rather than be drafted.
+Upon entry, he tested well in mathematics and was sent to Fort Tilden for anti-aircraft training.
 He was assigned to the 69th AAA Gun Battalion and received training in radar and then as a ballistic meteorologist.
 In Korea, he was transferred to the 44th Brigade, a National Guard unit.
-Jones’ meteorological section worked out of Suwan and Sosa.
-Stanley Jones revisited Korea in 2004, astonished to see the recovery that had been made.
+His meteorological section worked out of Suwan and Sosa.
+He shares he revisited Korea in 2004 and was astonished to see the recovery that had been made.

 Video Clips